As regular readers are aware, I spend a considerable amount of time exploring the early No Man’s Sky universe. And it seems I’m not alone.

 Where better a place for another cozy little “Tiny Home” base (my ninth, in fact)?
 So, I began scouting out locations from the air, when finally I found the place — a spot near the wall of a sooty canyon at the base of three active volcanoes, with sparse flame-ravaged trees bespeckling the dark lava rock surface.
 There I built a metal base, raised on a pedestal to avoid the frequent flame spurts that characterize the world, with water and fuel storage tanks (obviously) situated on the safety of the roof.
 (At least there are no R.O.U.S.es — well, actually…)

-The base is situated in the Eissentam galaxy in Normal mode.
+The base is situated in the Eissentam galaxy in Normal mode on PC (Steam).
 I didn’t expect my first post since Origins launched to be another base build post, but the situation was too perfect.
 More from me on Origins soon, and I hope you enjoyed a look at this little patch of paradise.
 Stop in for a visit…if you’re up for it.

 Here we go with the seventh installment of my mission to build quaint little bases all across the galaxy(/ies).
 This appropriately named “tiny home” base is suspended between two massive rock plateaus on the desolate fungal moon Eslingto IV in the Goride VIII system within the Eissentam galaxy.